whblondeau/gis-apprentice-handbook/README.md

 No matter how much I love someone's contributions I will not pay for them.
 I will, however, scrupulously manually credit concepts, ideas, and inspirations not sufficiently documented by GitHub's version control processes.

 #### Consistency
 Haha.
 No small foolish hobgoblins here.
 The content of this Handbook will change a lot, sometimes reversing bold statements, sometimes completely replacing or revising large chunks of content.
+Hopefully these changes will always be in the direction of accuracy and clarity, but I promise nothing.

 <hr/>